 A recent example comes from negotiations between the Colombian Government and the paramilitary confederation known as the AUC, between 2003 and 2016, and the peace process with the Farc guerrillas between 2012 and 2016, both of which led to massive demobilisations and the start of ambitious peacebuilding programs, some of which are still active today.

 Those peace agreements opened unique opportunities for peacebuilding initiatives, led by state authorities or by civil society, aimed to alleviate the negative impacts of protracted violence, such as:

-- Strengthening public policies for reintegration of former combatants to civil life where, by promoting personal and occupational abilities it is expected to (a) limit recidivism into criminal activity, and (b) promote safer and more peaceful environments for communities where they reside.
+- strengthening public policies for the reintegration of former combatants to civil life where, by promoting personal and occupational abilities, it is expected to limit recidivism into criminal activity and promote safer and more peaceful environments for communities where they reside

 While the depth of Colombia’s legal and institutional resources for focusing on both victims and ex-combatants can be hailed as amongst the most robust in the world, translating successful cases of reintegration or victim reparation into tangible and replicable programs remains elusive.
-In fact, accumulating evidence demonstrate the persisting high level of societal divisions between communities, victims and former combatants in post-conflict societies long after conflict has ended, such as in South Africa, Northern Ireland, Rwanda, DRC Congo, El Salvador and Guatemala.
+In fact, accumulating evidence demonstrates the persisting high level of societal divisions between communities, victims, and former combatants in post-conflict societies long after a conflict has ended, such as in South Africa, Northern Ireland, Rwanda, DRC Congo, El Salvador, and Guatemala.